gitruhul/gitruhul/README.md

     - Joined on 03-03-2014

-* M.Tech (2011 - 2013 and First Batch) at VR Siddhartha Engg College.
+* M.Tech (2011 - 2013 and First Batch in IT) at VR Siddhartha Engg College.

 * Contact Email